-CJS 370 Internship in Criminal Justice (3 to 15 hrs) or the Washington Semester are strongly recommended.
+Coursework in biology, chemistry and computer science are strongly recommended.
 In addition, we expect each student to work closely with his/her mentor to choose courses in the areas of language, science, mathematics, business and communications that further his/her professional development.